w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-live.md

 :::ednote
 * Method: Provide captions for all live audio content
 * Best practice: Using closed captions is better than open captions.
+* This can merge some other requirements about captions for live video.
 :::

 :::tests